Holidays

 48. Jellied Cranberry Sauce

 It’s a classic for a reason!
 Jellied cranberry sauce is a cold side dish that has been on many movie-screen Thanksgiving dinners.
 You can purchase the canned version at the supermarket or make your own using fresh or frozen cranberries.
+In some households, it’s the cold Thanksgiving sides that spark the most specific childhood memories.

 49. Deviled Eggs